0x98c9/0x98c9/README.md

 - 💬 [BlueSky](https://bsky.app/profile/humayan.bsky.social)
 - 💬 [Twitter/X](https://x.com/0x98c9)
-- 🧠 I believe in calm focus, building silently, and creating for impact.

 ---

 > “Tools that respect your time and data — no tracking, no noise, just flow.”